Background: At the present time, silver and gold nanoparticles are emerging as promising

-Objective: This study reports the in-vitro anticancer activity of bioinspired Nanoparticles like, silver
+Objective: This study reports the in vitro anticancer activity of bioinspired Nanoparticles like,

 kidney cell line) by MTT assay.

-Method: These metal nanoparticles, Ag-NPs and Au-NPs were biologically synthesized using Adiantum
+Methods: These metal nanoparticles, Ag-NPs and Au-NPs were biologically synthesized using

-sp. aqueous leaves extract.
-The Adiantum sp. can reduce HAuCl4 solution to Au-NPs and
+Adiantum sp. aqueous leaves extract.
+The Adiantum sp. can reduce HAuCl4 solution to Au-NPs

-AgNO3 to Ag-NPs within 30 mins.
-The formation of NPs was confirmed by characterization techniques
+and AgNO3 to Ag-NPs within 30 mins.
+The formation of NPs was confirmed by characterization

-such as UV–vis spectrophotometer, SEM and XRD studies.
-Additionally, the anticancer activity
+techniques such as UV-vis spectrophotometer, SEM and XRD studies.
+Additionally, the anticancer

 spectrophotometer.
 The XRD pattern clearly exemplified that the nanoparticles formed in this present